waste-of-kindergarten/xpython37-v0.1/python/Doc/library/os.path.rst

    password directory through the built-in module :mod:`pwd`.
 An initial ``~user`` is looked up directly in the password directory.

-   On Windows, :envvar:`USERPROFILE` will be used if set, otherwise a combination of :envvar:`HOMEPATH` and :envvar:`HOMEDRIVE` will be used.
+   On Windows, :envvar:`HOME` and :envvar:`USERPROFILE` will be used if set, otherwise a combination of :envvar:`HOMEPATH` and :envvar:`HOMEDRIVE` will be used.
 An initial ``~user`` is handled by stripping the last directory component from the created user path derived above.

    If the expansion fails or if the path does not begin with a tilde, the path is returned unchanged.

    .. versionchanged:: 3.6
       Accepts a :term:`path-like object`.

-   .. versionchanged:: 3.8
-      No longer uses :envvar:`HOME` on Windows.

 .. index::
    single: $ (dollar); environment variables expansion